iamTakuu/Takunda-Marowa-GADE-POE/README.md

-# Takunda-Marowa-GADE-TASK2-V1.0
+# Takunda-Marowa-GADE-RogueLITE_POE

-This is task 2 of the Game Development POE
+This is the final task of the Game Development POE.

-"This task has you add additional functionality and classes to your game, as well as dealing with file handling for saving and loading save states."
+Game now has almost full functionality.
+Updates have been made to address issues in task 1 and task 2.
+Enjoy.